|Creating contact data fields|

 |Altering the contact data fields display|

-You can have 246 contact data fields of type 'text', 50 of type 'numeric', 49 of type 'date/time' and 50 of type 'yes/no'.
-In addition, contact data fields of type 'text' can contain up to 255 characters.
+You can have 245 contact data fields of type 'text', 50 of type 'numeric', 49 of type 'date/time' and 50 of type 'yes/no'.
+In addition, contact data fields of text type can contain up to 255 characters, and contact data fields of numeric type can contain 28 single-digit numbers, of which up to 10 can be after a decimal or comma, and up to 18 can be before a decimal or comma.

-When you create a contact data field, it is added to all of the address books in your account.
+When you create a contact data field, it's added to all of the address books in your account.
 This way, all of your address books maintain the same structure.

 To create a new contact data field, follow these steps: